Dataset-Driven Channel Masks in Transformers for Multivariate Time Series: Methodology

-\textbf{Global and local CD.} As a correlation matrix is calculated based on the entire TS dataset, a CM captures the global CD, which represents the CD shared across all time steps.
-This complements the local CD captured by an attention matrix, which represents the CD that varies by input time step.
-As shown in Figure~\ref{fig:main2}(a), our PCD framework captures both global and local CDs through the element-wise multiplication of a CM and an attention matrix ($\mathbf{Q} \mathbf{K}^{\top}/\sqrt{d_k}$).
-Furthermore, Figure~\ref{fig:main2}(b), which illustrates two channels of ETTh1~\citep{zhou2021informer}, shows that the dependency can differ across time steps even within the same dataset, underscoring the need to capture both global and local CDs.
-Further analysis on the necessity of capturing both CDs is discussed in Table~\ref{tbl:global_local}.
+\textbf{Global \& local dependencies.} As a similarity matrix is calculated based on the \textit{entire TS}, CM (i.e., CD by dataset), denoted by $\mathbf{M}$, captures the \textit{global} dependencies shared across all time steps.
+This complements the attention matrix ($\mathbf{Q} \mathbf{K}^{\top}/\sqrt{d_k}$) (i.e., CD by model), which is calculated based on the \textit{input TS} and thus captures the \textit{local} dependencies which vary by input time step.
+As shown in Figure~\ref{fig:global_local}, PCD framework captures both dependencies through the element-wise multiplication of a CM and an attention matrix.
+Furthermore, the figure illustrates two channels from ETTh1 \cite{zhou2021informer}, showing that even with the existence of global dependencies (red line), the dependency vary across time steps, emphasizing the need to capture both dependencies.
+Further analysis on the importance of capturing both dependencies is discussed in Table~\ref{tbl:global_local}.